 There are plenty of reasons to make chocolate a part of your daily supplement regimen.
-(Remember, we’re talking about dark chocolate here, with at least 75% cacao content.)
+Here are five.
+(Remember, we’re talking about low-sugar impact, dark chocolate here, with at least 75% cacao content.)

 Better brain function